tonyvu2014/dropwizard-profile/README.md

+This is a a sample project which use Dropwizard to create REST APIs.

 Instructions to run the profile application:

 * Note: The application is configured to create log file and archive log file in /tmp folder,